Introduction of Huang Qin:Baical Skullcap Root or Radix Scutellariae.

 Nutlets ovoid, black, tuberculate.
 It is flowering from June to August, fruiting from August to September.

 Ecological environment: The Scutellaria viscidula Bunge., grows in gravel, farmland, abandoned land, and roadsides, often clustered into clumps.
-Geographical distribution: This species mainly distributed in mountains of the North China plain area, Shanxi, Hebei, in mountain areas of Southern Xing'an, Northern Yanshan, Yinshan, etc.
+Geographical distribution: This species mainly distributes in mountains of the North China plain area, Shanxi, Hebei, in mountain areas of Southern Xing'an, Northern Yanshan, Yinshan, etc.

-(4).Scutellaria likiangensis Diels.: The Scutellaria likiangensis Diels., is a plant of the Labiatae(Lamiaceae) family and Scutellaria L. genus, it is commonly known as "Scutellaria likiangensis Diels", "Li Jiang Huang Qin", perennial herb; roots hypertrophy, diameter of about 2~12 mm, yellow cut surface, often bifurcation.
+(4).Scutellaria likiangensis Diels.: Botanical description: The Scutellaria likiangensis Diels., is a plant of the Labiatae(Lamiaceae) family and Scutellaria L. genus, it is commonly known as "Scutellaria likiangensis Diels", "Li Jiang Huang Qin", perennial herb; roots hypertrophy, diameter of about 2~12 mm, yellow cut surface, often bifurcation.
 The stems are 20~36 cm in height.
 Most stems are produced from the top of the rhizomes, erect, 4-angled, and are turned to small pilose, not branched.
 Ye Jian papery, oblong or elliptic, the lower part of the stem is small, the middle is 2.5~3.5 cm long, 1~1.5 cm wide, the tip is rounded, the base is round or wide wedge-shaped, most of the edges are in or above the middle There are very inconspicuous dentate serrations or near to full margins, with closely-arranged or subglabrous hairs above, abaxially densely pitted glands, sparsely pubescent along midrib and lateral veins, and 4 pairs of lateral veins; Petiole length 0~1.5 mm.